Nabataean Aramaic: Attestation

-Evidence of Nabataean writings can be found in the burial and dedication inscriptions of the cities of Petra, Bosra and Hegra (Mada'in Salih).
+Evidence of Nabataean writings can be found in the burial and dedicatory inscriptions of the cities of Petra, Bosra and Hegra (Mada'in Salih).
 Many shorter inscriptions have been found in the southern Sinai Peninsula as well as other areas that were at one point ruled by the Nabataean kings.
 Several Nabataean texts written on papyrus were found at Nahal Hever.

 The oldest Nabataean inscription was found in Elusa, in the Negev.
-The inscription mentions "Aretas, king of the Nabataeans", interpreted as Aretas I, an Arab ruler with whom the Jewish high priest Jason reputedly sought refuge in Petra in 169 BC. argues that this inscription lacks some of the Nabataean features and resembles uniform Imperial Aramaic and Jewish script.
+The inscription mentions "Aretas, king of the Nabataeans", interpreted by Joseph Naveh as Aretas I, an Arab ruler with whom the Jewish high priest Jason reputedly sought refuge in Petra in 169 BC.
+This inscription lacks some of the Nabataean features and resembles uniform Imperial Aramaic and Jewish script.
 Therefore, some scholars propose that the earliest Nabataean inscription is one found in Petra, Jordan, which can be dated back to the late Hellenistic era in the years 96 or 95 BC.

-Over 4000 excavated inscriptions have been confirmed to be written in Nabataean Aramaic.
-Most of the Nabataean inscriptions found are either burial designations or formal designations.
-The earliest inscription found to be written in cursive Nabataean was unearthed in Horvat Raqiq, close to the city of Beersheba, Israel.
+Over 4,000 inscriptions have been confirmed to be written in Nabataean Aramaic.
+The vast majority are engraved on stone, like the Aslah Triclinium inscription from Petra (95 BC), the dedication to the goddess al-Kutbay from Wadi Tumilat (77 BC) and the inscription of Rabbel I from Petra (66 BC).
+The earliest inscription found to be written in a cursive Nabataean script was unearthed in Horvat Raqiq, close to the city of Beersheba, Israel.
 This inscription is unique not only because of its age, but also because it was written using ink applied on a large rock.
 Similarly cursive texts written with ink on papyrus were found as part of the Babatha archive.

-The vast majority of Nabataean inscriptions are found engraved on stone, like the Aslah Triclinium inscription from Petra (95 BC), the dedication to the goddess al-Kutbay from Wadi Tumilat (77 BC) and the inscription of Rabbel I from Petra (66 BC).
 Some excavations have unearthed inscriptions on metallic objects.
 Most of such inscriptions were inscribed on metallic coins.
-Excavations in Wadi Musa in southern Jordan unearthed dozens of bronze fragments with Nabataean inscriptions on them, yet the source of these fragments is uncertain.
-A bronze oil burner excavated in Wadi Musa attests a well-preserved dedication from a priest and his son to Obodas, which dates to the reign of the Nabataean king Rabbel II Soter, who ruled between the years 70 and 106 AD.
+Excavations in Wadi Musa in southern Jordan unearthed dozens of bronze fragments with Nabataean inscriptions on them, including a bronze oil burner which attests a well-preserved dedication by a priest and his son to Obodas.
+This dates to the reign of the Nabataean king Rabbel II Soter, who ruled between the years 70 and 106 AD.